matthewapeters/gpt4all_agent/README.md

 4. Talk to Jarvus.
 Try things like:
      a. `Good Morning, Jarvus`
-     b. `Jarvus, system check: what is the current date and time?`
+     b. `system check: what is the current date and time?`
-     c. `Jarvus, system check: how much free space is left on my root file system?`
+     c. `system check: how much free space is left on my root file system?`
 5. When you are done, say "Goodbye".

 ## Where Are You Going With This?